180047723/ECS7016P_TechDemo/README.md

 * The Agent (Green Capsule) uses the AgentMove.cs script located in the Agent folder (Assets > Agent > AgentMove.cs).
 * The Agent uses the Wandering and Cover, Navigation Behaviour techniques to move and hide from the enemy.
 * In the AgentMove.cs script the agent uses different waypoints to move around.
 This should be added into the Inspector Window in Unity.
+* MAKE SURE YOU CHANGE THE SPEED IN THE AGENT AS ITS SET TO 0 (The agent will not move).
+INCREASE THE SPEED SO THAT THE AGENT CAN MOVE AROUNG.

 Below shows how the inspector window should look like for the agent: